arangodb/arangodb/Documentation/DocuBlocks/Rest/Queries/post_api_cursor.md

 default value for `failOnWarning` so it does not need to be set on a per-query level.

 @RESTSTRUCT{allowRetry,post_api_cursor_opts,boolean,optional,}
 Set this option to `true` to make it possible to retry fetching the latest batch from a cursor.
+The default is `false`.

 If retrieving a result batch fails because of a connection issue, you can ask for that batch again using the `POST /_api/cursor/<cursor-id>/<batch-id>`